tkuhrt/hyperledger-community/project-reports/README.md

         <organization-name>/<repo-name>
 ```

 It is important that you do not specify https://github.com within the `repos` list.
+You can specify as many different projects in the configuration file as you wish.